Me and Julio Down by the Schoolyard: Cover versions

-Jack Antonoff performed this song for the soundtrack to the animated film The Secret Life of Pets 2.

 In popular culture

-The song appears in a montage in the 2001 film The Royal Tenenbaums directed by filmmaker Wes Anderson.
-It also appears in the film A Home at the End of the World, over the opening credits of Maid in Manhattan, in The Simpsons episode "Holidays of Future Passed", within the film The Muppets, and in the trailer for Missing Link.
+The song appears in a montage in the 2001 film The Royal Tenenbaums directed by filmmaker Wes Anderson and on the 2002 re-release edition of the soundtrack.
+It also appears in the 2004 film A Home at the End of the World, over the opening credits of the 2002 film Maid in Manhattan, in 2011's The Simpsons episode "Holidays of Future Passed", in the 2011 film The Muppets, and in the trailer for the 2019 film Missing Link.

-In 1977, Simon himself performed the song on Sesame Street, along with a girl who backed him up singing "Dance dance dance all right/dance dance dance all right/Everybody dance," etc.
+In 1977, Simon himself performed the song on Sesame Street.

-The song plays in the second episode of Saturday Night Live, during a Weekend Update segment where Simon plays basketball.
-It was also featured in an SNL skit paying homage to Wes Anderson as a trailer of a horror movie (titled The Midnight Coterie of Sinister Intruders) in his distinct style.
+The song plays in the second episode of Saturday Night Live, during a Weekend Update segment where guest host Simon played basketball.
+It was also featured in a 2013 SNL sketch in an episode hosted by Edward Norton paying homage to Wes Anderson as a trailer of a horror film (titled The Midnight Coterie of Sinister Intruders) in his distinct style.

-In 2012 the song played in the Napoleon Dynamite TV show.
-Season 1 Episode 6.

-Simon performed the song with Stephen Colbert on the September 11, 2015 episode of The Late Show.
+Simon performed the song with Stephen Colbert on the September 11, 2015, episode of The Late Show.